hhow09/hhow09.github.io/content/blog/paper-dremel/paper-dremel.md

 In 2014, Dremel shuffle migrated to a [new shuffle infrastructure](https://cloud.google.com/blog/products/bigquery/in-memory-query-execution-in-google-bigquery).
 Shuffle data were stored in a distributed transient storage system.
 Improved peformance in-terms of latency and larger shuffle and service cost was observed.

-{% image "./disaggregated-in-memory-shuffle.png", "Disaggregated in-memory shuffle"%}
+{% image "./disaggregated-in-memory-shuffle.png", "Disaggregated in-memory shuffle" %}

 ## Observations
 Disaggregation proved to be a major trend in data management.